sachinas/Aspire_Test/README.md

 This is an small assignment project related to 'https://aspireapp.odoo.com' site.
 Basically to know the functionality and working of the site.
-The assignment is done in Eclipse IDE using Maven Quick-start project.
+The assignment is done in Eclipse IDE using Maven project.

--Java selenium + TestNG framework is used for the project.
+Java selenium + TestNG framework is used for the project.

+### ** Prerequisite to execute projects**

+Add Maven to the Path variable

+Step 1) Download Apache Maven
+First, go to Google search for Maven download and Select  a link from search result "https://maven.apache.org/download.cgi"

+Step 2) After the download, unzip the folder and copy it to the folder.
+(Lets say i have copied to c:\program files\apache-maven-3.8.4).

+Step 3) Setting the path of Maven in environment Variables: Search the Environment Variable --> Edit the System Environment variables--> Navigate to Advanced tab --> Environment Variables

+		i) MAVEN_HOME : Click New --> Variable Name : MAVEN_HOME , Variable Value: C:\Program Files\apache-maven-3.8.4

+		ii) M2_HOME : Click New --> Variable Name : M2_HOME , Variable Value: C:\Program Files\apache-maven-3.8.4

+		iii) Edit the 'Path' Environment Variable --> %M2_HOME%\bin

+		iv) Go to Command promot  Testing whether Maven is installed: mvn -version Apache Maven 3.8.4 (9b656c72d54e5bacbed989b64718c159fe39b537)
+			Maven home: C:\apache-maven\apache-maven-3.8.4
+			Java version: 17.0.2, vendor: Oracle Corporation, runtime: C:\Program Files\Java\jdk-17.0.2
+			Default locale: en_IN, platform encoding: Cp1252
+			OS name: "windows 11", version: "10.0", arch: "amd64", family: "windows"

+		If you see the Apache Version details like sample above.
+Apache Maven is successfully installed.

 ### **To Run the Project**

-1) ** Import the project to Eclipse**
-<br/> 2) ** Right Click on the project and Select Run as maven clean Test**  Or Go to Commond prompt with respective location and Type mvn clean test
-<br/> 3) ** Right Click on the project and Select Run as maven install**  Or Go to Commond prompt with respective location and type mvn clean install
+Step 1 ) Go to Command prompt and go to the respective project location  ( Example for my location c:\users\sachin\git\Aspore_Test)

+Step 2 ) Once your in the respective project location, Type Mvn Clean install

-Project will Execute and Report will generated under the TestRport section refer the "Test-Automaton-Report.html"
+Project will execute and it will generate report.

+For Reports Go to "/Sachin_Aspireapp_Test/TestReport/Test-Automaton-Report.html" Open in Chrome browser.

+It generates beautiful HTML reports.
+We use the extent reports for maintaining logs and also to include the screenshots of failed test cases in the Extent Report.

+### **Project Details**  :

-### **Language Used:**
+## **Language Used:**
 Selenium Project using Java language.
 ### **Type of Framework:**
 Page Object Model design pattern with Page Factory.